Transverse Rigidity of Shrinking Sasaki-Ricci Solitons: Potential Estimates of the Sasaki-Ricci Solitons

 \section{Potential Estimates of the Sasaki-Ricci Solitons}

-Before demonstrating the technical fact about the nonnegativity of scalar curvature of the Sasaki-Ricci soliton in the next section, it is suitable to present the Sasaki analogue of the soliton potential estimates as in \cite{cd10} (or \cite{hm11}).
+Before establishing the nonnegativity, and in fact the positivity, of the scalar curvature for Sasaki-Ricci solitons in the next section, it is natural to first present the Sasaki analogue of the potential function estimates as in \cite{cd10} (or \cite{hm11}).

 \begin{lemma} If $\left( M^{2n+1},g,X\right) $ is a complete noncompact Sasaki-Ricci soliton with nonnegative scalar curvature and the corresponding Hamiltonian function (potential) $\psi$ with respect to $X$, then there is a constant $C_{1}$ such that